forum SPEAKERS

 Where and when is the Wisdom & Action Forum happening?

-Our next Wisdom & Action forum will be held on 1 - 3 April 2025 'We are Nature".
+Our next Wisdom & Action forum will be held on 1 - 3 April 2025 at The Abbotsford Convent.

 Just four kilometres from Melbourne’s CBD, spread over 6.5 hectares, and located along the banks of the Yarra River, the Abbotsford Convent – with its 11 historic heritage-listed buildings and gardens – is Australia’s largest multi-arts precinct.
 As a key cultural, art, leisure and learning destination in Melbourne, the Abbotsford Convent curates and welcomes a diverse range of art projects, rehearsals, workshops, exhibitions, markets, events and festivals every year and is home to over 120 studios, a gallery, cafes, restaurants, a radio station, a school, and an abundance of green open spaces.